What Comes Next: Multi-Tenancy, Compliance Exports, and Closing the Loop to EventHorizon

 Multi-Tenancy

 The placeholder for this is already in routes/web.php — a comment noting where tenant-scoped middleware should wrap the auth group.
-The shape is clear: every stream key gets a tenant prefix ({tenant}:sentinel:transactions, {tenant}:synapse:axioms), every dashboard query gets a tenant filter on the Postgres side, and the middleware resolves the tenant from the authenticated user’s organisation.
+The shape is clear: every stream key gets a tenant prefix ({tenant}:sentinel:transactions, {tenant}:synapse:axioms), every dashboard query gets a tenant filter on the Postgres side, and the middleware resolves the tenant from the authenticated user’s organization.

 This is a clean architectural extension to what already exists.
 The consumer commands take a configurable stream key.
 The models have a tenant_id column.
 The missing piece is the resolution layer: how does a request know which tenant it belongs to, and how does that propagate to the stream consumer?
 Subdomain routing is the most natural answer in a Laravel context — tenant.sentinel.app resolves to the tenant record, which provides the stream key prefix.